alex-gutev/live_cells/README.md

   `addListener`, `removeListener`.
 + Simpler resource management, no need to call `dispose`.
-+ (Still in early stages) A library of widgets which replaces "controller" objects with `ValueListenable`'s.
++ (Still in early stages) A library of widgets which replaces "controller" objects with `ValueCell`'s.
 This allows for a style of programming which fits in with the reactive paradigm of flutter.